pouria-vzr/Gomaneshgar/README.md

 There is a history variable in TelegramBot.java that stores all questions with their answer from another bots.

+There is a sample package that include random question and guess from files

 ##How to run?
 Just run Main.java